tc39/proposal-ecmascript-sharedmem/DISCUSSION.md

 ## Select rationale

-The [original proposal](https://docs.google.com/document/d/1NDGA_gZJ7M7w1Bh8S0AoDyEqwDdRh4uSoTPSNn77PFk/edit?usp=sharing) contains detailed rationale points, a run-down of machine characteristics, and implementation advice.
+The original proposal (in the historical/ subdirectory) contains detailed rationale points, a run-down of machine characteristics, and implementation advice.
 The following are the most important points.

 ### Futexes, storage management